Measurement Component

 if self.settings["save_h5"]:

-# if we are saving data to disk, copy data to H5 dataset
+# If saving data to disk, copy data to H5 dataset

 self.h5_y[i] = self.data["y"][i]